zenithdreamer/supermeowmeow/README.md

 - Customizable game settings
 - Beautiful 2D graphics with animated characters

+## 🌐 Online Demo

+Try the game directly in your browser: [Play SuperMeowMeow](https://zenthaidev.github.io/SuperMeowMeow/)

+Note: The web version requires a modern browser with WebAssembly support.
+For the best experience, we recommend using the latest version of Chrome, Firefox, or Edge.
+Desktop only.

+## 📸 Screenshots

 ## 🫖 How to Make Drinks

 ### Available Ingredients